 Blue Moon Burgers

 My first impression of the burger was that it was underwhelming.
-It’s a pretty small burger – the smallest of the five we tried, in fact.
+It’s a pretty small burger.
 The patty was falling apart, almost like it had been cut in half (as you can see in the photo), and the lettuce wasn’t cut properly.
 The bun was a bit too sweet for my liking.
 It was more like a Hawaiian bun than a burger bun.
 And it wasn’t toasted.

-The french fries were the redeeming factor at Blue Moon.
-They were hand-cut potato fries, with just the right amount of crispy exterior to fluffy interior.
-We discussed how either you like the fries extra crispy, or a bit chewy, and we all concurred that this basket of fries had a good ratio of both.
+The French fries are the redeeming factor at Blue Moon.
+They are hand-cut potato fries, with just the right amount of crispy exterior to fluffy interior.
+We all concurred that this basket of fries had a good ratio of both.